 The Company's share redemption program generally limits the funds available for redemption to the amount of proceeds received from the Company's dividend reinvestment plan in the prior quarter.
-The board of directors determined to waive this limitation of the share redemption program and fully honor all eligible requests received for the three months ended March 31, 2015, which amount was in excess of the \$5.6 million received from the issuance of shares pursuant to the dividend reinvestment plan in the prior quarter.
+The board of directors determined to waive this limitation of the share redemption program and fully honor all eligible requests received for the nine months ended September 30, 2015, which amount was in excess of the \$16.4 million received from the issuance of shares pursuant to the dividend reinvestment plan in the prior quarters.

-The Company has recorded liabilities of \$7.5 million and \$10.2 million in accounts payable and accrued expenses in the accompanying condensed consolidated balance sheets as of March 31, 2015 and December 31, 2014, respectively, related to shares that were tendered for redemption and approved by the board of directors but were not redeemed until the subsequent month.
-Such amounts have been included in redemption of common shares in the accompanying consolidated statements of equity based on a redemption price of \$5.45 per share for ordinary share redemption requests and \$6.40 per share for redemption requests in connection with the death or disability of a stockholder made in 2014, and \$6.50 per share for redemption requests in connection with the death or disability of a stockholder made during the first quarter of 2015.
-The estimated per share net asset value of the Company's common stock as of September 30, 2014 is \$6.50 and was determined by the Company's board of directors in December 2014.
+The Company has recorded liabilities of \$7.5 million and \$10.2 million in accounts payable and accrued expenses in the accompanying condensed consolidated balance sheets as of September 30, 2015 and December 31, 2014, respectively, related to shares that were tendered for redemption and approved by the board of directors but were not redeemed until the subsequent month.
+Such amounts have been included in redemption of common shares in the accompanying consolidated statements of equity based on a redemption price of \$5.45 per share for ordinary share redemption requests and \$6.40 per share for redemption requests in connection with the death or disability of a stockholder made in 2014, \$6.50 per share for redemption requests in connection with the death or disability of a stockholder made during the first three quarters of 2015 and \$6.65 per share for redemption requests in connection with the death or disability of a stockholder made during the fourth quarter of 2015.
+The estimated per share net asset value of the Company's common stock as of September 30, 2014 was \$6.50 and was determined by the Company's board of directors in December 2014.
+The estimated per share net asset value of the Company's common stock as of June 30, 2015 is \$6.65 and was determined by the Company's board of directors in September 2015.